Budget day and climate change has been saved

 Overview of the developments and measures

 Every third Tuesday of September, the Dutch government presents the budget for the coming year.
-Climate change is an important topic in the budget for 2020 and after.
+Climate change is an important topic in the budget for the coming years.

 A number of issues influence the budget: